snipe/snipe-it/README.md

 Since the release of the JSON REST API, several third-party developers have been developing modules and libraries to work with Snipe-IT.

+> [!NOTE]
+> As these were created by third-parties, Snipe-IT cannot provide support for these project, and you should contact the developers directly if you need assistance.
+Additionally, Snipe-IT makes no guarantees as to the reliability, accuracy or maintainability of these libraries.
+Use at your own risk. :)

 - [Python Module](https://github.com/jbloomer/SnipeIT-PythonAPI) by [@jbloomer](https://github.com/jbloomer)
 - [SnipeSharp - .NET module in C#](https://github.com/barrycarey/SnipeSharp) by [@barrycarey](https://github.com/barrycarey)
 - [InQRy -unmaintained-](https://github.com/Microsoft/InQRy) by [@Microsoft](https://github.com/Microsoft)